SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 "Here you go," Pinkie said after she laid them down in front of Fluttershy.

 "Thanks," Fluttershy said before she picked one up in her mouth.
-She pinned it in the fabric, holding the front two side together at the chest of the ponnequin.
+She pinned it in the fabric, holding the front two sides together at the chest of the ponnequin.

 "Do you think we should put gems on it?"
 Pinkie asked.